marionnewlevant/craft-picture/README.md

               'aspectRatio' => 4/3,
               'sizes' => '100px',
               'widths' => [100, 200],
-              // imager transformDefaults (see imager documentation)
+              // imager transformDefaults (see imager documentation).
+              // This is where the zoom is specified.
               'transformDefaults' => [
                 'cropZoom' => 3
               ]